douglasmuirhead/study-notes-terraform-associate/1-terraform-state.md

 # Terraform State

-## History of Terraform State

-Terraform actually started out without recording real-world state.
-One of the early POCs used cloud-provider tags to discover which resources were managed by Terraform.
-This was problematic, however, because not all cloud providers support tags, and this approach limited what can be deployed using Terraform.

 ## What is it?

 Terraform state is a "database" which maps Terraform config to the real world.